 The beauty of email marketing split tests

 I always encourage people to improve their email marketing, make it smarter and more effective.
 Increase the email hit ratio, so to speak.
-One of the beauties of email marketing is the ability to run in depth optimization tests.
+One of the benefits of email marketing is the ability to run in depth optimization and email split tests.

 This works mainly because when you send out your email newsletter, it is one-to-one.
 You can send different people different emails.
 Change an element of a single email, or even complete emails and compare them with other variants.